BananaChristian/Unnameable/README.md

 ## Arrays

-Unnameable supports single dimensional and multidimensional arrays, The user must explicity list the length of the array if they dont provide initialize but if they initialize the array the compiler will just count the items inside
+Unnameable supports single dimensional for now(Semantically), The user must explicity list the length of the array if they dont provide initialize but if they initialize the array the compiler will just count the items inside

 ```
 #Single dimensional arrays